 The assumption that each difference between ySTR marker values in a panel of tested ySTR marker values is due to a single mutation, even when there may have been a gain or loss of several repeats.
 This model of the way mutations work is a considerable simplification of the complex reality of the mutation process, but it provides a reasonable quantitative approximation to it over the period of genealogical time.

 a stretch of DNA characterized by multiple repeats of the same 2-6 nucleotide base sequence letters in which the genetic code is written.
 Miscrosatellites occur throughout the genome, but the ones most useful for genealogical testing purposes are located on the yChromosome.

 a stretch of DNA whose allele values are sampled as a means of identifying individuals or placing individuals within (deep) patrilineages

 MRCA (Most Recent Common Ancestor)

-the MRCA is relative to a particular set or subset of yDNA-tested subjects, and is not, therefore, necessarily the same as the ultimate patriarch of a patrilineage, as I have defined it here.
-As a DNA surname project grows in scope with the addition of more distant patrilineal cousins, the MRCA moves backwards in time and may eventually become identical with the patrilineage patriarch, but even if this does not happen, the patriarch is the ultimate genealogical focus of the project.
-For that reason projects are best subdivided into patrilineages, rather than clusters of descendants of a more recent common ancestor.
-Nonetheless, it should be kept in mind that the TMRCA estimates for the current set of patrilineage members all point back only as far as they need to, to coelesce in a common ancestor.
+It’s important to understand that the MRCPA is relative to a particular set or subset of yDNA-tested subjects; he is not necessarily the same as the ultimate patriarch of a genealogical patrilineage, as I have defined it here.
+As a DNA surname project grows in scope with the addition of more distantly related patrilineal cousins, the MRCPA can move backwards generationally in time and may eventually become identical with the ultimate patriarch of the patrilineage, but the focus of a patrilineage project, and the meaning of derivative term TMRCA, are necessarily upon the MRCPA of the particular subset of the patrilineage’s tested members.

 Mutation History Tree